-UofL's model Green Dorm Room opened in Louisville Hall in Fall 2009 but was first developed as a challenge to 10 students in Jamie Horwitz's Spring 2009 Sustainable Architecture course.
-At the request of Russ Barnett, director of research and development for the Kentucky Institute for the Environment and Sustainable Development, these students gave their input to design the room as a model of sustainable living on campus.
+UofL's model Green Dorm Room opened in Louisville Hall (Room 605) in Fall 2009 but was first developed as a challenge to 10 students in Jamie Horwitz's Spring 2009 Sustainable Architecture course.
+At the request of Russ Barnett, director of UofL's Kentucky Institute for the Environment and Sustainable Development, these students developed their own designs for the room as a model of sustainable living on campus.
 Turning the students' conceptual design into an actual dorm room was made possible with a $5,000 grant from Arts and Sciences Dean Blaine Hudson.

 Certain features distinguish this room from any other on campus.
 These differences are much more sustainable and aesthetically pleasing:

 The floors are made of bamboo, a faster-growing and more sustainable alternative than wood, synthetic flooring or carpet.

 One wall is covered in clay, a natural building material which has insulating properties, improves air quality by catching dust, and is easier to repair and maintain.